brianchiangdartmouth/Code-compilation/HuffmanCoding/README.md

 Using trees, maps, and priority queues, I create a Huffman code for lossless data compression.
 When compressing a file to save disk space, methods can either be lossy (permanently removes data) or lossless (does not eliminate any data).

 ## What can I do?
 Run *CompressionTester*.
 For every txt file in the *inputs* folder, it creates two files: a compressed version, and a version that decompresses the compressed version.
 By using a method to check, the initial file and the final decompressed version are identical – proving that the decompression and compression methods work.
+These files get saved in the *inputs* folder, so you can also see them yourself.

 ## File summary
 *inputs*: txt files of tests cases to see if there is proper compression and decompression